aineo/glasses-style/README.md

 2. Run on mobile (with https)

 For run with https for camera on mobile devices create directory with name `.cert` and copy your generated certificate `cert.pem` and key `key.pem` to there.
+Run in terminal

 ```sh
   npm run start:https